tocttou/hacker-blog/about.md

 I'm Mark Xu.
 I want to be omnibenevolent.
 To this end, I am also interested in becoming omniscient and omnipotent.
 I approximate this by employing the cognitive and technological prostheses that humanity has developed.

-Content is my own beliefs at the time of writing, lossily compressed into language.
+Content is my own beliefs at the time of writing, lossily encrypted into language.
 I will attempt to include the necessary nuance and caveats, although I can make no guarantees.

 Leave me anonymous feedback [here](https://www.admonymous.co/mark).